qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ### Implementing QMSA

 The steps 2(a) and 2(b) pose the biggest challenge if someone has no experience with Quantum Computing.
 We will first observe how to initalize the register.
 Then we will see how the QESA can be implemented to find a unique solution, in this case the minimum.
+Here is a python file implementing QMSA: https://github.com/mertall/DurrHoyerLibrary/blob/master/library/QMSA.py.

-## Initializing our Qubits
+### Initializing our Qubits

 In order to intialize the register we pepare a uniform superposition of qubits, the number of qubits is determined by the number of elements in our table.
 We then grab our y-th index and entangle it with our register using a Controlled Z.
 ```